frederic-perez/AmE-dictionary/data/idioms.md

 __have the better of (someone or something)__ To have or gain superiority, mastery, or an advantage over someone or something; to have control over someone or something.
 __have the feel of (something)__ To have a general sense of how to do or use something or how something operates; to be familiar with something.
 __have the floor__ To have the right or opportunity to speak in a group, especially at a formal event or gathering.
-__have the goods on (someone)__ To have incriminating evidence or proof against someone. _We know he’s guilty, but we can’t arrest him until we have the goods on him._
+__have the goods on (someone)__ :two: To have incriminating evidence or proof against someone. _We know he’s guilty, but we can’t arrest him until we have the goods on him._ _I got the goods on you._
 __have the heart (to do something)__ To be hard hearted, callous, or unsympathetic (enough to do something); to have the emotional resolve (to do something).
 Usually used in the negative. _I didn’t have the heart to tell her that I didn’t love her anymore._
 __have the say__ To have the ultimate authority to command, control, or make a decision.
 __have the wind up__ To be very anxious, upset, or frightened.